Alterith/lecture-notes/lecture1/README.md

   application running at the same time will have access to the entered password).

+- An operating system allows you to write applications that need to communicate with other applications.

 - Operating systems make advances in hardware available to applications (for example, Android and iOS make smart-phone hardware available to apps).